warthog9/tenstorrent.github.io/core/systems/quietbox/support.md

 ## Troubleshooting

+### Stability/reboot issues (BIOS reset)

+If for whatever reason the BIOS has been reset (for example, an update to the BIOS), a setting change needs to be made to prevent the system from having reboot issues.

+In the BIOS, find the following setting:

+​	Advanced -> AMD CBS -> NBIO Common Options -> PCIe Aer Reporting Mechanism

+And change the setting to **OS First**.

 ### Boot issues (unseated cards)

 If you're having issues with delayed boot times or booting at all, it's possible that in shipment, one or more n300 cards in TT-QuietBox become unseated.